ICU nurse saves McAllen stabbing victim

 "He was yelling something, trying to get help," Natalia Moure said.

-A man was running down the road on 10th Street just after 8 p.m., bleeding after being stabbed multiple times.
+A man was running down the road on 10th Street just after 8 p.m. on Tuesday, bleeding after being stabbed multiple times.

 "There was a huge puddle of blood already on the floor that I could see, and he had a couple of pretty large wounds," Moure said.

-Moure is an ICU nurse.
-She stopped her car in the middle of the road after seeing the injury right before her eyes; the open wounds clearly visible after the attacker apparently hit an artery in his arm.
+Moure, an ICU nurse, stopped her car in the middle of the road after seeing the injury right before her eyes; the open wounds clearly visible after the attacker apparently hit an artery in his arm.

 "I just knew there was not any time left to leave him bleeding.
 So I just parked and had him lay down," Moure said.

-Moure applied a tourniquet as tightly as she could around the victim's arm, giving him enough time for first responders to come by and give him aid.
+Moure said she took a t-shirt from her car to make a tourniquet she tied to as tightly as she could around the victim's arm, giving him enough time for first responders to come by and give him aid.

 Several hours after that stabbing, a man named Delywn Geovanny Pinto was found four miles away just outside the McAllen Public Library.
 According to police, he had a knife and charged at an officer, who shot and killed him.